how does alcohol affect sleep 1

 Alcohol’s impact on REM sleep

-Alcohol has a significant impact on the various stages of sleep, including REM (Rapid Eye Movement) sleep.
+Alcohol significantly impacts the various stages of sleep, including REM (Rapid Eye Movement) sleep.
 REM sleep is a crucial part of the sleep cycle as it is associated with dreaming and plays a crucial role in memory consolidation and emotional processing.
 Unfortunately, alcohol consumption before bed can disrupt REM sleep.
 It reduces the amount of time spent in REM sleep and can cause a decrease in the overall quality of this stage of sleep.
-This disruption can lead to difficulties in memory formation and emotional regulation, affecting our daily functioning.
+This disruption can lead to memory formation and emotional regulation difficulties, affecting our daily functioning.

 Effect on slow-wave sleep

 Another stage of sleep that is affected by alcohol is slow-wave sleep.
 Slow-wave sleep, also known as deep sleep or NREM (Non-Rapid Eye Movement) sleep Stage 3, is when the body rests and repairs itself.
-It is characterized by slow brainwaves and is essential for physical restoration and immune system functioning.
+Slow brainwaves characterize it and are essential for the physical restoration and functioning of the immune system.
 However, alcohol consumption can suppress slow-wave sleep, reducing the amount and quality of this vital sleep stage.
-As a result, our bodies may not receive the necessary restorative benefits, which can leave us feeling fatigued and less energized the next day.
+As a result, our bodies may not receive the necessary therapeutic benefits, which can leave us feeling fatigued and less energized the next day.

 Influence on sleep cycles